 12. Use Boolean Code Instead of Using Strings

 Strings are simple text.
-Which are slow to read in the macro.
-In this case, you can use enumeration through that you can assign numerical values as variants.
+Which are slow to read in the Macro.
+In this case, you can use enumeration so that you can assign numerical values as variants.
 Macro can read numerical values faster.

 Moreover, in enumeration, you can assign certain numerical values according to your consideration.

 Apart from this, you can use boolean code.
-Boolean code is act as a switch like TRUE/FALSE.
+Boolean code acts as a switch like TRUE/FALSE.
 Which is a very fast procedure.

 |Using Strings||Enumeration||Boolean Code|

 To make VBA code run faster, you can turn off the displaying page breaks.
 Using this option always may not have an impact but in the case of VBA forcing Excel to count all the page breaks, then this may hamper the speed of VBA code running.

 You can employ the following command to turn off displaying page breaks.

 ActiveSheet.DisplayPageBreaks = False

 Also, you can employ the following command to turn on displaying page breaks.